Churchill, Manitoba: History

 Between the years of decline in the fur trade and the emergence of Western agricultural success, Churchill phased into and then back out of obsolescence.
 After decades of frustration over the monopoly and domination of the Canadian Pacific Railway, western Canadian governments banded together.
 They aggressively negotiated for the creation of a significant new northern shipping harbour on Hudson Bay, linked by rail from Winnipeg.
 Initially, Port Nelson was selected for this purpose in 1912.
 After several years of effort and millions of dollars, this project was abandoned, and Churchill was chosen as the alternative after World War One.
 Surveys by the Canadian Hydrographic Service ship opened the way for safe navigation.
 Construction was completed by 1929.

 Once this transportation rail link from farms to the Churchill port was completed, commercial shipping took many more years to pick up.
 In 1932, Grant MacEwan was the first person to cross through Churchill customs as a passenger.
 This was purely due to his determination to take the Hudson Bay route to Saskatchewan from Britain—most passengers returned via the St. Lawrence River.

 In 1942, the United States Army Air Forces established a base called Fort Churchill, 8 km east of the town.
 After World War II, the base served several other purposes, including being a Royal Canadian Air Force (RCAF) and a Strategic Air Command facility.
 Following the demolition of the base it was repurposed into the town's airport.

 Naval Radio Station Churchill, call sign CFL, was activated as an ionospheric study station by the Royal Canadian Navy in support of the U-boat high-frequency direction finding (HFDF) net and became operational on 1 August 1943.
 Around 1949, Churchill became part of the Canadian SUPRAD (signals intelligence) network and remained in that role until it closed its doors in 1968.
 The Operations and Accommodations building remains today but is abandoned.

 This area was also the site of the Churchill Rocket Research Range, part of Canadian-American atmospheric research.
 Its first rocket was launched in 1956, and it continued to host launches for research until closing in 1984.
 The site of the former rocket range now hosts the Churchill Northern Studies Centre, a facility for multidisciplinary Arctic research.

 In the 1950s, the British government considered establishing a site near Churchill for testing their early nuclear weapons before choosing Australia instead.

+Up to the early 1970s, Churchill was the location to which Iqaluit children were sent for high school, prior to the opening of Iqaluit's own school.